 Meet the Mamas

-MBFCC was founded by these five moms providing immediate peer support to one another through experience and knowledge at the time of their child’s cancer diagnosis, and throughout treatment.
+MBFCC was founded by five moms providing immediate peer support to one another through experience and knowledge at the time of their child’s cancer diagnosis and throughout treatment.

 Even the fiercest Mama Bear can feel shocked and overwhelmed following a child’s cancer diagnosis.
 Honest and calm conversations with other parents with a child diagnosed with cancer can help.
 Together, we support each other and make each other stronger while traveling this cancer journey!